Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Set up S3 bucket

-Follow the steps in the official documentation to [setup an IAM user and an S3 bucket](https://docs.alfresco.com/intelligence/concepts/aws-setup.html)(#LINK) for use by Alfresco Intelligence Services.
+Follow the steps to [set up an IAM user and an S3 bucket](https://docs.alfresco.com/intelligence/concepts/aws-setup.html)(#LINK) for use by Alfresco Intelligence Services.

 ### Deploy (Intelligence)

-When we bring all this together, you can deploy Content Services using the command below (replacing all the `YOUR-XZY` properties with the values gathered during the setup of the services):
+When we bring all this together, you can deploy Content Services using the command below (replace all the `YOUR-XZY` properties with the values gathered during the setup of the services):

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \